Centres, groups and projects

 Providing a focus for global research expertise in tuberculosis epidemiology, immunology, diagnosis and treatment.

-The TB Modelling Group at LSHTM uses mathematical and statistical models to better understand the natural history and epidemiology of tuberculosis (TB) and to improve the contribution of TB modelling to policy decisions and implementation.
+The TB Modelling Group uses mathematical models to better understand the natural history and epidemiology of tuberculosis, and to improve the contribution of modelling to policy decisions and implementation.

 Boosting big data expertise and applying genomic technologies across LSHTM.